bottlepy/bottle/docs/configuration.rst

         email = app.config.get('my.email', 'nomail@example.com')
         return {'email': email}

-Helper functions can rely on :attr:`BaseRequest.app` to get the application and configuration associated with the *current* request::
+Helper functions can rely on :attr:`Request.app <BaseRequest.app>` to get the application and configuration associated with the *current* request::

     from bottle import request